xmainguyen/grow-cyclistics-customer-base/README.md

-# Cyclistics Customer Growth Analysis
+# Cyclistics Customer Growth Analysis 🚴‍♀️

-## Overview

-This repository contains the analysis for the Cyclistics customer growth project.
-The objective of this case study is to analyze historical bike-share data to identify trends and differences in usage between "casual" riders and "annual" members.
-The ultimate goal is to provide recommendations on how to convert casual riders into annual members.

-## Business Problem
+## 🎯 Business Problem

 Cyclistic’s Customer Growth Team is creating a business plan for next year.
 The team wants to understand how their customers are using their bikes; their top priority is identifying customer demand at different station locations. **The primary question:** How can we apply customer usage insights to inform new station growth?

-The detailed problem description and goals for this project can be found in the documentation folder.
+The detailed problem description and goals for this project can be found in the `documentation/` folder.

+## ℹ️ Overview

+This repository contains the analysis for the Cyclistics customer growth project.
+The objective of this case study is to analyze historical bike-share data to identify trends and differences in usage.
+The project

 ## 🛠️ Project Structure
 ```
 cyclistics-customer-growth-project/
 ├── data/                     # Saved raw and cleaned data (CSV files)
 │   ├── stations.csv
-│   ├── tripss.csv
+│   ├── trips.csv
 │   └── trips_cleaned.csv
 ├── notebooks/
 │   ├── 01_data_pull.ipynb                     # API fetch from Google BigQuery, raw → curated tables